-Weekly Epidemiological Report for West Nile Virus infection, Greece, 2021 - 23 November 2021 -
+Weekly Epidemiological Report for West Nile Virus infection, Greece, 2021 - 30 November 2021 -

 This weekly epidemiological report aims to present an overview of the epidemiological data on West Nile Virus (WNV) human infection, the reported cases and the public health response to WNV in Greece for transmission period 2021.
+As no new cases have been diagnosed in Greece in the previous three weeks, this is the final weekly update for the 2021 transmission season.